-If that exercise proved less than helpful, select something you do as part of your daily routine, even if it’s something basic like cooking, cleaning, or exercising can be used to form a stellar answer about your hobbies and interests.
+If this exercise proved less than helpful, select something you do as part of your daily routine.
+Even something as basic as cooking, cleaning, or exercising can be used to form a stellar answer about your hobbies and interests.

 - Consider why the question is being asked

-With some forward-thinking, anyone can answer interview questions about hobbies and interests with confidence.
+With a bit of preparation, anyone can confidently answer interview questions about hobbies and interests.

 More Resources for Job Interview Questions and More!

-Beyond answering the “What are your hobbies?” interview question, you will want to be prepared for every other aspect of your next job interview.
-Check out other resources available from Lensa, and walk into your next interview ready for anything!
+Beyond the “What do you like to do for fun?” interview question, you’ll also want to be prepared for every other aspect of your next job interview.
+Check out more resources available from Lensa Insights, and walk into your next interview ready for anything!